elastic/app-search-magento/README.md

 ### Reindexing content

-To finish the install, you need to clean your cache and reindex the content to App Search:
+To finish the install, you need to clean your cache and reindex your content into App Search:

 ```bash
 bin/magento cache:clean